How to get ramp-up ready

 This report sheds light on the challenges that many aerospace and defence sector businesses are facing, and will continue to face, as production rates increase.
 Key to their success is balancing the need to improve their own operational performance while optimising supply chain efficiency.

 By sharing the experiences of a major Aerospace & Defence (A&D) sector manufacturer and setting out some strategies for success, this report aims to share best practice across industry sectors.
-These strategies are designed to help high-value manufacturers to improve supply chain resilience and survive and thrive in a climate of demand uncertainty.
+These strategies are designed to help high-value manufacturers to improve supply chain resilience and survive and thrive in a growing market.

 Did you know